mroonga/mroonga/doc/source/tutorial/storage.rst

    ) Engine=Mroonga DEFAULT CHARSET=utf8;
    -- Query OK, 0 rows affected (0.12 sec)

-See `Groonga's document <http://groonga.org/docs/reference/commands/column_create.html#parameters>`_ document about Groonga's column flags.
+See `Groonga's documentation about column flags <http://groonga.org/docs/reference/commands/column_create.html#parameters>`_ for more details.

 How to use geolocation search
 -----------------------------